It’s no secret that the U.S. truckload market is massive, fragmented and dynamic.

 Owner-operators who are their own for-hire carriers use this method, as the responsibility of finding loads is in their hands.

-3. They can work with third party logistics providers (3PLs) to find loads.
+3. They can work with 3PLs/brokers to find loads.

-Many owner-operators who have their own motor carrier authority are also vetted carriers in 3PL carrier networks (aka freight brokers).
+Many owner-operators who have their own motor carrier authority are also vetted carriers in third-party logistics providers' (3PL) carrier networks (aka freight brokers).
 These 3PLs match owner-operators with available loads from shippers.

 Going through a 3PL combines the independence of going it alone on a digital load board with the perks that come with working with experienced logistics professionals.
 3PLs help drivers find backhauls, negotiate rates and optimize routes to minimize dead miles.